Bachelor of Economics: Curriculum

 the core-degree comprises microeconomics, macroeconomics and econometrics;

 while mathematical economics is sometimes required.

 Micro- and macroeconomics are taught through the "intermediate" level, preparing the student for the "advanced" postgraduate courses.

 Macroeconomics extends to a discussion of the more advanced models of the economy, differences here between schools, and the related policy analysis;

-microeconomics extends to general equilibrium, to an analytic approach to demand with curves derived from utility functions, and to game theory as applied to competition.
+microeconomics extends to general equilibrium, to an analytic approach to demand with curves derived from utility functions, and to game theory as applied to competition, and hence supply.

 Some programs then specify a course in microfoundations, where the macroeconomic models are derived by aggregating microeconomic models.

 Econometrics is intended to give empirical content to these economic relationships, and here focuses on the single-equation methods largely linear regression, and time series; students are trained on packages such as STATA, EViews and R.

 Building on this core, are courses in the major branches of economics:

 monetary economics, international economics, development economics, labor economics, and welfare economics.

 Social science oriented degrees may emphasize economic statistics and political economy; and often do not require econometrics or mathematical economics.

 History of economic thought and economic history may be included in either variant.